eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 Where:

 * **<server key>** is the unique three-word key that is generated as part of the URL during the data source wizard in step 1
-* **<data format>** is the combination of letter codes that define the specific data format used to unpack the 40-character hexadecimal payload
+* **<data format>** is the combination of letter codes that define the specific data format used to unpack the 40-character hexadecimal message

 The first portion of this URL is displayed in the data source creation wizard, which at the end of step 1 was left waiting for data.